-When the gNB and/or the (I-)UPF(s) which serving the UE are changed, the serving gNB ID and UPF ID will be updated to the EIF through SMF(s).
+When the serving gNB and/or the (I-)UPF(s) of the UE are changed, the serving gNB ID and UPF ID will be updated to the EIF through SMF(s).

 NOTE 1: The Node-level Energy Consumption information received from OAM could be used by EIF for all the UEs serving by the NF Node.